Investor Charter for

 Details of business transacted by the Depository and Depository Participant (DP)

-bullet A Depository is an organization which holds securities of investors in electronic form.
+A Depository is an organization which holds securities of investors in electronic form.
 Depositories provide services to various market participants - Exchanges, Clearing Corporations, Depository Participants (DPs), Issuers and Investors in both primary as well as secondary markets.
 The depository carries out its activities through its agents which are known as Depository Participants (DP).
-Details available on the link CDSL and NDSL
+Details available on the link CDSL and NDSL .

 Description of services provided by the Depository through Depository Participants (DPs) to investors